Five Things to do with your Elderly Parents in Ruthin, Wales

 Erddig Hall and Gardens

 With a ramped entrance and disabled toilet facilities, the lower ground floor is good for those with reduced mobility.
-The building also has a small number of wheelchairs available for visitors, and lift access to take you up to the Hayloft restaurant.
+The building also has several wheelchairs available for visitors and lift access to take you up to the Hayloft restaurant.

 Ruthin Craft Centre

-The craft centre has art displays, from textile to photography, through to more traditional arts and crafts.
+The craft centre has art displays, from textiles to photography and more traditional arts and crafts.
 Based in a modern building, it also provides arts and crafts classes for different ages, courses specifically designed to engage with older people, and courses looking at digital inclusion.

-CaféR is a central part of the centre and the perfect place to enjoy a snack, afternoon tea or a full meal – maybe even a Welsh breakfast to start your day in style.
+CaféR is central to the centre and the perfect place to enjoy a snack, afternoon tea or a full meal – maybe even a Welsh breakfast to start your day in style.

 Learn more about elderly care